Nelitarnia/WO3U-speedrun-guide/character-notes.md

 ### *Samurai 3*
 Gracia, Katsuie Shibata, Kiyomasa Kato, Kanbei Kuroda, Muneshige Tachibana, Kai, Ujiyasu Hojo, Hanbei Takenaka, Motonari Mori, Aya, Masanori Fukushima, Goemon Ishikawa, Musashi Miyamoto, Kojiro Sasaki

+### General note

+- All Dynasty-style characters are able to use [Dynasty running cycle bug](https://github.com/Nelitarnia/WO3U-speedrun-guide/blob/main/WO3U-speedrun-guide.md#Dynasty-running-cycle-bug) to their benefit, even if it's not separately mentioned in the individual character sections below.

+- In the same vein, all characters with a non-downsmash air special have the potential to wallzip, even if I don't always make a separate mention of it.

 ## Benkei